admiller125/PyBer_Analysis/README.md

 As expected the total rides in the urban areas make up a large majority of the rides in the analyzed time frames.
 Suburban total rides came in second and rural rides came in last.
 Average fare per driver was highest in rural cities, with suburban in second and with urban cities having by far the lowest fares.
 This is expected because of the building density of the city types.
 In a rural city car ownership is far more crucial due to the significant distance between the establishments that the residents would go to daily.
 It is likely that a larger percentage of the rides were to and from the airport (longer distance less frequent).
-In contrast, the urban cities are likely to have far less car ownership as a percentage as the residents are more likely to visit on a daily basis would be in walking distance.
+In contrast, the urban cities are likely to have far less car ownership as a percentage as the residents are more likely to visit daily would be in walking distance.
 It is likely that a larger percentage of rides were to and from bars (shorter distance more frequent).
 The suburban city residents are in between as expected

 Below is the summary dataframe: